eunid/netID-docs/docs/devportal/tutorial/services.md

 - Click **Show more details**.
 - Click **Delete Service**.
 - To permanently delete the service, confirm the process with your Developer Account password.

 !!! info ""
-    The service was successfully deleted.

-!!! info ""
     You have the possibility to reactivate the service within 14 days before it is permanently deleted and removed from the overview.